InsightDataScience/anomaly_detection/README.md

 If a user's social network has made fewer than two purchases, we do not have enough information, and so, no purchases at that point should be flagged as anomalous.

-If a user's social network has made two or more purchases but less than `T`, we should still proceed as if there were `T` purchases.
+If a user's social network has made two or more purchases but less than `T`, we should still proceed.

 ### Input Data